 Dozens of Arizona's iconic cactuses are being illegally dug up and sold across the world

-PHOENIX -- Dozens of Arizona’s cactuses are being illegally dug up and sold across the world, with many of the plants ending up in Europe or Asia.
+Dozens of Arizona’s cactuses are being illegally dug up and sold across the world, with many of the culprits coming from Europe or Asia.

 “There seems to be an uptick in the rare cactus trade especially overseas, there’s a huge market for that,” said Javier Gurrola, member of the Central Arizona Cactus and Succulent Society.